PETER A. BAKKE

 What can we do about all the misery?
 What can we do about the poor?
 The disenfranchised?
 The sick?
 The uninsured?
 The hungry?

 Those questions should inform our daily living and affect our relations with other people on this planet.
-But, do they?

-Sample from “Concerning Trump” Parody Quotes:
+Here’s a sample from my book “Concerning Trump” Parody Quotes:

 Trump has in him the stuff of which tyrants are made.

 No one is more dangerous than Trump, who has an idea and only one idea.

 Trump, the lord of creation, does not take the advice of experts until he has persuaded himself that it is just what he intended to do; then he acts upon it and if it succeeds, he takes full credit; if it fails, he generously gives the experts the whole of it.

 The voice of Trump is the voice of God.

 Some of Trump’s loyalists have asked if they can be buried with him.
 Certainly, but space is limited.
 It will cost $10 million per person, mummification is $1 million extra and you must be prepared to rest for eternity standing up.

 Trump, that infernal creature who is the curse of all the human race, becomes every day more and more abominable.